-Leo Chang is an artist focusing on electro-acoustic and acoustic music based in New York.
-He focuses on structured improvisational processes, the aesthetic of processes, the performance of listening, and composer-performer-audience dynamics.
-He works with musicians with disparate backgrounds: from ensembles such as the JACK quartet, Bearthoven, and the RighteousGIRLS, to students, any close friends, children, or anyone who is curious enough to work with him in a creative capacity.
-Leo has presented his music/research at various conferences and festivals: notably the International Computer Music Conference (ICMC), the Society of Electro-Acoustic Music in the United States (SEAMUS) National Conference, and the New York City Electroacoustic Music Festival (NYCEMF) at National Sawdust.
+Leo is a composer, electroacoustic and acoustic musician, and student currently living in New York.
+Born in Seoul, Leo lived as an expat in Singapore, Taipei, and ultimately, Shanghai during his formative years.
+Thus the tensions between identity, residency, and rootlessness inform his artistic practice and research.
+Leo is the co-founder and director of Consensus, an experimental ensemble that confounds the boundaries between improvisation and composition via processual groupwork.
+As a composer, he works with musicians with disparate backgrounds: from ensembles such as the JACK quartet, Bearthoven, and the RighteousGIRLS, to students, friends, children, or anyone who is curious enough to work with him in a creative capacity.
+Leo has presented his music/research at various conferences and festivals: notably the International Computer Music Conference, the Society of Electro-Acoustic Music in the United States National Conference, and the New York City Electroacoustic Music Festival.
+Leo’s music has been described as having a “dark strength” that is “compelling” (TheatreScene.net).
 His principal teachers include Tomie Hahn, Joan La Barbara, Tae Hong Park, and Christopher Stark.
-He received his Master's degree in Music Composition from New York University, and his Bachelor’s degree in Music and Psychology from Washington University in St. Louis.
-He is pursuing his PhD in Electronic Arts at Rensselaer Polytechnic Institute.
-Leo’s music has been described as having a “dark strength” that is “compelling” (TheatreScene.net).
+Leo holds degrees from New York University and Washington University in St. Louis, and is pursuing his PhD in Electronic Arts at Rensselaer Polytechnic Institute.

 Keep in touch: